rogermm14/mcv-m5/README.md

 You can check our slides [here](https://docs.google.com/presentation/d/1Vlk9INjR2pFve4IUYKt027kSwZSVRazxz6rFk_DsciM/edit?usp=sharing).

 ## Weights of the trained architectures
 You can download the weights associated to each experiment [here](https://drive.google.com/open?id=1E-GTzCvu4uPF5l0tL_0v8Tz-P6YeWMn2).
-Check the experiment names and description [here](https://github.com/rogermm14/mcv-m5/blob/master/code/README.md).
+Experiment names and description can be found [here](https://github.com/rogermm14/mcv-m5/blob/master/code/README.md).

 ## Week 1
 You can find our summary of the VGG paper [here](https://www.overleaf.com/read/bpwcjjmpnnsy) **[1]**.